Weak Proxies are Sufficient and Preferable for Fairness with Missing Sensitive Attributes: Ethics Statement

 \section{Ethics Statement}

 Our goal is to better study and promote fairness.
 Without a promising estimation method, given the increasingly stringent privacy regulations, it would be difficult for academia and industry to measure, detect, and mitigate bias in many real-world scenarios.
 However, we need to caution readers that, needless to say, no estimation algorithm is perfect.
-Theoretically, in our framework, if the transition matrix is perfectly estimated, then our method can measure fairness with 100\% accuracy.
-However, if Assumptions~\ref{ap:informative}--\ref{ap:iid} required by our estimator in Algorithm~\ref{alg:alg_hoc} do not hold, our calibrated metrics might have a non-negligible error, and therefore could be misleading.
+Theoretically, in our algorithm, if the transition matrix is perfectly estimated, then our method can measure fairness with 100\% accuracy.
+However, if Requirements~\ref{ap:informative}--\ref{ap:iid} required by our estimator in Algorithm~\ref{alg:alg_hoc} do not hold, our calibrated metrics might have a non-negligible error, and therefore could be misleading.
 In addition, the example we use to explain terms in Theorem~\ref{thm:baseline_error} is based on conclusions from~\citep{angwin2016machine}.
 We do not have any biased opinion on the crime rate across different racial groups.
 Furthermore, we are fully aware that many sensitive attributes are not binary, \eg race and gender.
-We use the binary sensitive attributes in experiments because 1) existing works have shown that bias exists in COMPAS between race ``black'' and others and 2) the ground-truth gender attribute in CelebA is binary.
+We use the binary sensitive attributes in experiments because 1) existing works have shown that bias exists in COMPAS between race \emph{black} and others and 2) the ground-truth gender attribute in CelebA is binary.
+We also have experiments with three categories of races (\emph{black, white, others}) in Appendix~\ref{appendix:compas_3}.
+We summarize races other than \emph{black} and \emph{white} as \emph{others} since their sample size is too small.
 Finally, all the data and models we use are from open-source projects, and the bias measured on them do not reflect our opinions about those projects.